-Only Group Therapy Available Online
+Only Group Therapy Available Through Blue Cross

 Nathaniel Smith is a Licensed Clinical Social Worker who welcomes couples, families, and individual clients across the lifespan to his practice in New York.
 He often works with clients for such issues as anxiety, depression, self-esteem, and anger management.